 Regular users don’t have much of the admin rights that are necessary to run our stack.
 So we will grant it some privileges.
 These privileges work by using a special command before executing regular commands in the command line when connected as this user.

-The special command is called sudo.
+The special command is called sudo

-When our user tupacshakur tries to run a command that only a server admin can perform such as the reboot command to restart the server, Ubuntu 22.04 will not allow him.
+command to restart the server, Ubuntu 22.04 will not allow him.
 He will only be allowed to execute this if he first adds the magic word before it.
-If tupacshakur writes sudo reboot only then will the server restart.
+If tupacshakur writes sudo reboot

 As you can see, this sudo power is very strong, almost like being root.
 So we grant this power only to computer users that absolutely need it.
 This new breed of user in the computer is called a superuser.